 Cochrane's Articles of Association set out our legal definition and specifications for membership.
 These Terms and Conditions provide further practical detail for Members, but they do not supersede the Articles of Association.

-Cochrane is a UK registered Charity Number 1045921, whose registered office is St Albans House, 57-59 Haymarket, London, SW1Y 4QX, United Kingdom.
+Cochrane is a UK registered Charity Number 1045921, whose registered office is at 11-13 Cavendish Square, London, W1G 0AN, United Kingdom.